A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

 \paragraph{Relative risk surface.} Lastly, to provide a comprehensive overview of how lagged temperature and ILI exceedances are associated with mortality, we present the relative risk (RR) surface plot.
 This plot depicts the estimated associations across the entire grid of predictor and lag values.

 Figure~\ref{fig:RRsurface} displays the RR surface plots for Hauts-de-France, Bretagne, and Auvergne-Rhône-Alpes in the age group 90–94.
 Red areas correspond to regions where RR $>$ 1 (increased mortality risk), and green areas to regions where RR $<$ 1 (decreased mortality risk).
 The surfaces interpolate smoothly between weekly lags.
-In the top row, which shows the RR surfaces for temperature, we observe pronounced red areas at the bottom right of each panel, indicating an immediate and strong increase in mortality risk during periods of extreme heat.
-Directly above these red zones, green zones emerge, reflecting the harvesting effect: mortality falls below expected levels following a hot week.
+In the top row, which shows the RR surfaces for temperature, we observe clear red areas at the bottom right of each panel, indicating an immediate and strong increase in mortality risk during periods of extreme heat.
+Directly above these red zones, green zones emerge in Hauts-de-France and Bretagne, reflecting the harvesting effect: mortality falls below expected levels after a hot week.
+This is less the case for Auvergne-Rhône-Alpes.
 On the left-hand side of each panel, the cold effect is visible.
-Although cold is associated with increased mortality, its effect is estimated to be smaller than that of heat, and little or no harvesting is observed (with a weak signal around lag 4).
-In the bottom row, the RR surface plots for ILI exceedances reveal an effect that grows with the level of exceedance and gradually decreases across subsequent lags.
-In the Supplementary Material we provide the RR surface plots for age group 90-94 for all the French administrative regions under consideration.
+This effect appears to be longer-lasting, but smaller than that of heat, and no harvesting is observed.
+In the bottom row, the RR surface plots for ILI exceedances reveal an effect that grows with the level of exceedance and gradually decreases with subsequent lags.
+In the \textit{Online Appendix} we provide the RR surface plots for age group 90-94 for all the French administrative regions under consideration.